trennlinie

 Alan: "I don't blame the others for being cautious about me, after what happened with Vince.[36]
 Somebody in their position doesn't get somebody new in the first week who might turn out to be a complete a***h***.
 So I was touring and doing TV but wasn't actually recording with them.[37]
 The last tour has really made me feel more at home in the band, although playing to big audiences, like Hammersmith Odeon, made me quite nervous.[38]"

-In 1987 he said: "They were a very tight-knit bunch, and it took me quite a while to become one of them.
-Between 1982 and '83 I was never sure if I was in or out until one day Fletch just told me I was a full-time member."[39]
-(In another source he was quoted that Daniel Miller told him.)
+In 1987 he said, "They were a very tight-knit bunch, and it took me quite a while to become one of them.
+Between 1982 and '83 I was never sure if I was in or out until one day Fletch just told me I was a full-time member."[42]
+(In different source he is quoted that Daniel Miller told him.)

 References: